Background pattern

 Introduction

-EVENITY 105 mg injectable solution in pre-filled pen
+EVENITY 105 mg solution for injection in pre-filled pen

 romosozumab

-• You will be provided with a patient alert card that contains important safety information that you need to know before and during your treatment with EVENITY.
+• You will be given a patient alert card that contains important safety information that you need to know before and during treatment with EVENITY.

-1. What is EVENITY and how is it used
+1. What is EVENITY and what is it used for

 What is EVENITY

-EVENITY contains the active ingredient romosozumab, a medication that contributes to strengthening bones and reducing the risk of fracture.
+Evenity contains the active substance romosozumab, a medicine that helps to strengthen bones and reduce the risk of fractures.

-EVENITY is used for the treatment of severe osteoporosis in women after menopause who have a high risk of suffering a fracture.
+EVENITY is used to treat severe osteoporosis in postmenopausal women who are at high risk of fractures.

-Osteoporosis is a disease that makes bones become fragile and brittle.
-Many patients with osteoporosis do not show any symptoms, but they may have a higher risk of fractures.
+Osteoporosis is a disease that makes bones fragile and brittle.
+Many patients with osteoporosis do not show any symptoms, but they may be at a higher risk of fractures.

 How EVENITY works